 The Innovative Pavement Research Foundation (IPRF) is a non-profit applied research and technology corporation.
-The IPRF does not operate on a grant basis and there are no funds to support unsolicited proposals.
+The IPRF does not support unsolicited proposals.
 The projects for which proposals are requested are considered by the airport community to be pressing problems that exist nationwide; hence, proposals are desired only from agencies or individuals already having experience and a demonstrated capability in the subject project area.
 It is expected that only organizations or individuals with a high level of capability can satisfy the commitments of the proposal -- capability will not be developed at IPRF expense.